dmitry-ivanov/laravel-console-logger/README.md

 ```

 By default, you will get `iclogger_notifications` table, which would be created automatically, if it doesn't exist yet.
-Surely, you can change the table name or even the logic of notification saving by overriding proper methods.
+Of course, you can change the table name or even the logic of notification saving by overriding proper methods.
 It can be
-useful if you want to add some custom fields to notifications table.
+useful if you want to add some custom fields to the notifications table.
 Here is the basic example of what it may look like:

 ```php
 class ExampleCommand extends Command